 While having just one firearm is better than nothing, if you really want to complete your survival arsenal, you’ll need several, each for a specific purpose.
 The gun that you use for home-defense is not the same gun that you would use for hunting, for example.

-In this article, we are going to learn about six specific guns that should be in your arsenal, and the reasons to have each gun.
+In this article, I’m going to show you t six specific guns that should be in your arsenal, and the reasons to have each gun.

-The .22 LR is one of the most ubiquitous calibers in the United States today.
-There’s good reason for that: it’s just so versatile. .22s are extremely small, meaning you can literally buy thousands of rounds of ammo and it will take up little space.
+The .22 LR is one of the most universal calibers in the United States today.
+They’re extremely small, meaning you can literally buy thousands of rounds of ammo and it will take up little space.
 The low recoil makes it perfect for teaching new people how to shoot as well as for target practice and plinking.
 It’s also the best gun possible for small game hunting and pest control.

 No survival arsenal is complete without a .22 rifle, and to be more specific, a .22 semi-automatic rifle.
 The top three most common .22 semi-automatic rifles in America today are the Marlin Model 60, the Ruger 10/22, and the Smith & Wesson M&P15-22.
 All three are accurate, reliable, and come with a limitless number of aftermarket parts for you to accessorize them as you see fit.